Cloraxlan/microservices-final/README.md

 -   GET /actuator/metrics/http.server.requests?uri={uri}
     * Provides stats such as amount of times endpoint is visited, total time proccessing endpoint, and longest time it took to process endpoint
     * Metrics tracked through Spring Actuator
+    * uri is in the form `/api/visit` for example if you wanted to see the metrics for the visiting endpoint

 ### Notify Microservice